Celebrating Women in Engineering

 Almost 100 years on and today’s ambassadors for engineering face different challenges.

-Dr. Ama Frimpong is the current IET Young Woman Engineer of the Year.
 Ama is a multidisciplinary engineer with a background in Mechanical and Materials Engineering and a PhD in Medical and Biological Engineering from the University of Leeds.

 Dr. Frimpong leads the engineering teams developing NeutroCheck, a revolutionary low-cost, portable device designed to help identify cancer patients at risk of life-threatening neutropenic sepsis.
 Her work on this groundbreaking project has earned her recognition as a rising star in the engineering field, and this prestigious award is well-deserved recognition of her dedication and hard work.